webern/mx/README.md

 ./MxTest
 ```

-The Xcode project which is checked-in to the repo also has targets for iOS and macOS frameworks and dylibs, but these are not specified in the cmake file.
+The Xcode project (checked-in to the repo) has targets for iOS and macOS frameworks and dylibs.
+These are not specified in the cmake file.

 ## API

-The `mx::api` namespace is intended to be a (somewhat) simplified structural representation of MusicXML.
+The `mx::api` namespace is intended to be a simplified structural representation of MusicXML.
 It should be slightly more intuitive than manipulating the DOM representation directly.
+In particular, voices and time positions are more explicitly managed.

 #### Writing MusicXML with `mx::api`